What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • reduce pain from insect bites and burns

-• effective for flu and colds
+• effective against flu and colds

 • heal wounds

-• make the skin soft
+• make facial skin soft

-• with eczema, seborrhea, dermatitis
+• for eczema, seborrhea, dermatitis

-• smooth wrinkles
+• smooth out wrinkles

 • eczema